Update 06.04.2020: clarified the last section by mentioning that everything expressed in this blog post is primary opinion-based.

 Now, we need to design a URL form.
 This means that we need to design the name for CRT/CRL file, virtual directory (if necessary), separate host (if necessary).
 There is no significant recommendations, except that file name should be simple and do not contains spaces and/or special characters.
 Here are several examples of good URLs for “Contoso CA” root CA server:

-First example illustrates when both CRL and CRT files are stored in the same virtual directory, while the second example illustrates a separate virtual directories.
-You can see that files in first two examples are served by a (most likely) Contoso’s front web site.
+First example illustrates when both CRL and CRT files are stored in the same virtual directory, while the second example illustrates a separate virtual directories for each file type (certificate and CRL).

 We are almost done.
 Now we need to configure CA and web servers.
 The following step-by-step scheme will be used: